Sunday, December 22, 2013

 The machine now viewed from the front, operator view with the large lever at the right.
 After entering a number, pulling the lever all the way forward enters it into the machine and records it on the paper.
 The printing mechanism is of the rising segments type, as would I think be fairly common in cash registers and similar machines.

 The insides of the machine viewed from the right-hand side.
 The body panels at the sides come off by sliding forward to unlock.
 The rear panel comes off also by sliding.
 This gives access to the main parts of the mechanism.
 The part that looks like a carriage (it actually is a carriage) surrounded by a frame that takes centre stage in the picture is the number buffer that records the digits as they are entered.
 When new the mechanism would have been very striking, all shiny and polished with a circular swirl pattern.
+(Edit update: in 2024 refurbished a Dalton that is all shiny with the swirly Damaskeen finish.)

 As digits are entered, the buffer carriage indexes towards the left, to be ready to take another digit in the next decimal position.
 Here the carriage is moved all the way to the left, the buffer is full.

 The serial number NO201609 is on the frame below the lever spindle.
 From what I've been able to find on the internet, this serial number is towards the end of the range for these machines making this a machine from about 1926.
+(Edit: more likely from 1930 - 1931.)

 As the lever needs to be pulled with some zest and force to operate the mechanism, it is quite long and has a large spring and/or dampener as well.
 This buffer (the large diagonal tube) almost fits inside the machine, needing a cut-out in the top covering.
 The totals register is toward the top of the machine, almost visible behind the tube.